Brunswick Falls

-Brunswick Falls, also known as Pejepscot Falls, is an ancient section of the Androscoggin River, bordering the towns of Brunswick and Topsham, Maine.
+Brunswick Falls, also known as Pejepscot Falls, lie on a rocky section of the Androscoggin River, bordering the towns of Brunswick and Topsham, Maine, United States.
 First occupied by Paleoindians and the Wabanaki Native Americans, the falls were a plentiful resource for food and trade.
-Throughout Colonial history, the Industrial Revolution, and into the 21st century, the falls have been a vital part of Brunswick and Topsham's economy, harnessing its power for energy development.
+Throughout colonial history, the Industrial Revolution, and into the 21st century, the falls have been a vital part of Brunswick and Topsham's economy, harnessing its power for energy development.

 Ancient history

 Pre-human

-25,000 years ago all of New England, including Maine, was covered by the massive Laurentide Ice Sheet.
+Around 25,000 years ago all of New England, including Maine, was covered by the massive Laurentide Ice Sheet.
 Climate change forced the sheet of ice to start receding, with the last of the glacial ice disappearing from Maine by 10,000 years ago.

 Large sand dunes accumulated in this glacial period as winds picked up outwash sand forming river valleys, such as the Androscoggin River.
 As the climate warmed, the modern stream and river network was soon established, including Brunswick Falls.

-The formation of the natural falls consists of granite and Gneiss, with three levels (prior to 1981).
+The formation of the natural falls consists of granite and gneiss, with three levels (prior to 1981).
 The rocks in the middle falls projects above the water at several points, serving as a natural island (Shad Island), to the several sections of the falls.

 Indigenous peoples

-The first Indigenous peoples of the Americas to inhabit Maine were called Paleoindians by archaeologists, migrating from the former landmass of Beringia.
-The Paleoindians made part of their living by hunting caribou and fishing for salmon, sturgeon, and shad with their small campsites marked by distinctive stone tools and spread across New England.

-The Paleoindians, over several millennia, settled into the area, along the Androscoggin River and eventually became the Wabanaki Native Americans, encompassing what is today, Brunswick, Topsham and Harpswell, Maine.
-The Wabanaki's called this area of Maine, Pejepscot, and lived there until the 1600s when the first Europeans arrived.
+Paleo-Indians, over several millennia, settled into the area along the Androscoggin River and Brunswick Falls, eventually becoming the Wabanaki Native Americans, encompassing what is today Brunswick, Topsham and Harpswell, Maine.
+The Wabanakis called this area of Maine Pejepscot and lived there until the 1600s, when the first Europeans arrived.
 During the time of the Wabanaki natives, they embraced the resources of the falls.
-Pejepscot Falls, as it was then called, was the site of a trading post, that the Wabanaki's established, to exchange furs, with other local Native American tribes.
+Pejepscot Falls, as it was then called, was the site of a trading post that the Wabanakis established to exchange furs with other local Native American tribes.